 Debian (stable) meets these requirements.
 Debian is our choice for server operating system.
 The reasons are:

-this is not recommended.
-Excellent tools are available to notify admin when
+recommended.
+Excellent tools are available to notify admin when new

 Debian is also compatible with a broad range of server hardware devices.